 The spookiest part of Halloween might just be how often people are injured during the holiday’s festivities and celebrations.
 Every October 31st, an inordinate number of people are brought to the emergency room.
 Alcohol and drug intoxication are common, as is accident-related trauma.
 Children are prone to putting candy in places they shouldn’t, and food-coloring used in costumes can make reactions seem more severe.
 Props and decorations can also lead to injury, and costumes and makeup can make it more difficult for hospital personnel to assess the severity of injuries at the ER.

 Overcrowded ERs are a major safety hazard year-round, and they are particularly bad on holidays like Halloween.
 If you sustain an injury that is exacerbated or misdiagnosed due to a congested Emergency Room, you may be entitled to pursue a medical malpractice or personal injury case.

 Stay safe this year, not only from goons and goblins, but from injury and/or medical malpractice.
-Our trial team of Miami injury attorneys at Freidin Brown, P.A. can be reached online or over the phone at (888) 650-0918.
+Our trial team of Miami injury lawyers at Freidin Brown, P.A. can be reached online or over the phone at 888-677-7764.

 Tips for Staying Safe This Halloween Season